Asymptotic behaviors of multiscale multivalued stochastic systems with small noises: Introduction

-Here we mention that based on the order that $\e, \g$ converge to $0$, there are three different regimes, i.e. \ce \lim_{\e\rightarrow 0}\frac{\g}{\e}=\left\{ \right. \de For Regime 2 and Regime 3, the LDP of current setting becomes quite complicated and our current approach does seem to work directly anymore.
+Here we mention that based on the order that $\e, \g$ converge to $0$, there are three different regimes, i.e. \ce \lim_{\e\rightarrow 0}\frac{\g}{\e}=\left\{ \right. \de For Regime $2$ and Regime $3$, the LDP of current setting becomes quite complicated and our current approach does not seem to work directly anymore.
 In \cite{ks1}, Spiliopoulos investigated the LDP for all three regimes by means of occupation measures and the characterization of optimal controls.
-However, for the system (\ref{Eq1ldp}), due to containing the multivalued operators $A_1, A_2$, it is difficult to prove the tightness for a family of occupation measures through Poisson equations.
-Therefore, in the forthcoming work we will consider the cases of Regime 2 and Regime 3.
+However, for the system (\ref{Eq1ldp}), due to containing the multivalued operators $A_1, A_2$, it is difficult to express the needed Poisson equations, which is important to prove the tightness for a family of occupation measures.
+Therefore, in the forthcoming work we would consider the cases of Regime $2$ and Regime $3$.

-The novelty of this work lies in establishing the strong convergence in the functional law of large numbers and the LDP for systems of slow-fast motion as in (\ref{Eq1i}).
-Since two operators $A_1, A_2$ are multivalued, nonlinear and not smooth, we need some new ideas and approaches so as to reach two goals.

 The rest of this paper is organized as follows.
-In Section \ref{pre}, we introduce some notations, maximal monotone operators and multivalued SDEs, and also list all assumptions.
+In Section \ref{pre}, we introduce some notations, maximal monotone operators and multivalued stochastic differential equations (SDEs for short).
 In Section \ref{mare}, we formulate the main results.
 Before proving main results, we make preparations in Section \ref{prep}.
-Two main theorems are showed in Section \ref{proofirs} and \ref{prooseco}, respectively.
+Main results are showed in Section \ref{proofirs} and \ref{prooseco}, respectively.
+Finally, we explain our results through an example in Section \ref{exam}.

 The following convention will be used throughout the paper: $C$ with or without indices will denote different positive constants whose values may change from one place to another.